wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Requests        November 2014

+   be tied to a network.
+This means that edns-client-subnet option cannot be used to tell some clients that a name exists and others that the name does not exist (NXDOMAIN).

+   If another query is received matching the name and type of an entry in the cache, the resolver will check whether the FAMILY and ADDRESS of the client matches one of the networks in the cache for that entry.

    If the address of the client is within any of the networks in the cache, then the cached response MUST be returned as usual.
-If the address of the client matches multiple networks in the cache, the entry with the longest SCOPE NETMASK value MUST be returned, as with most route-matching algorithms.
+If the address of the client matches multiple networks in the cache, the entry with the longest SCOPE PREFIX-LENGTH value MUST be returned, as with most route-matching algorithms.

    If the address of the client does not match any network in the cache, then the Recursive Resolver MUST behave as if no match was found and